rili-live/therr-app/rili-public-library/rili-js-utilities/README.md

-# Rili Public Library: Utilities
+# Therr Public Library: Utilities
-We have included this set of helper utilities to provide common, Rili javascript functions that were abstracted for re-use.
+We have included this set of helper utilities to provide common, Therr javascript functions that were abstracted for re-use.

 ## How to Include a utility
 Simply add an import to the top of a file, ie.